maximbaz/dotfiles/README.md

 > Terminal turns red when you are on production, yellow on staging, etc.

-☑ Show desktop notifications from remote hosts.

-> When a remote host triggers `notify-send`, a notification will appear on the local host.

 ☑ Remember brightness levels on battery and on AC, restore last value when power source changes.

 > Useful for automatically dimming screen when switching to battery power.